tech-fleet-language-project/tainolanguageproject_react/README.md

 ## Contribution

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
-Thanks again!
+Thanks again!:fire:

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/FEATURE`)